 How did we get here from the big bang?

-In the Master’s Programme in Particle Physics and Astrophysical Sciences at the University of Helsinki, you will focus on gaining an extensive understanding of these phenomena.
-In the programme, you will gain expertise in basic research and acquire proficiency in the use of mathematical methods, IT tools, experimental equipment, as well as strong problem-solving and logical deduction skills.
-These will qualify you for a wide range of positions both in the academic career and in the private sector.
+What are the laws of nature governing the universe from elementary particles to the development of the solar system, stars and galaxies?
+In the Master’s Programme in Particle Physics and Astrophysical Sciences, you focus on gaining an extensive understanding of these phenomena.
+You will also acquire proficiency in the use of mathematical methods, IT tools and/or experimental equipment, as well as strong problem-solving and logical deduction skills.
+These will qualify you for a career in research or for a wide range of positions in the private sector.

-With the expertise in basic research that you will gain in the programme, you can pursue a career in research.
+With the expertise in basic research that you will gain in the programme, you might pursue a career in research.
 You will also acquire proficiency in the use of mathematical methods, IT tools and/or experimental equipment, as well as strong problem-solving and logical deduction skills.
 These will qualify you for a wide range of positions in the private sector.

 After completing the programme, you will:

-- Be able to apply theoretical, computational and/or experimental methods to the analysis and understanding of various phenomena.
+Be able to apply theoretical, computational and/or experimental methods to the analysis and understanding of various phenomena.

-- Be able to formulate hypotheses and test them based your knowledge.
+Be able to formulate hypotheses and test them based your knowledge.

 The Master’s programme includes two study tracks:

 Basic research forms the main part of teaching in the Master's Programme in Particle Physics and Astrophysical Sciences.
 Basic research conducted at the University of Helsinki has received top ratings in international university rankings.
 The in-depth learning offered by international research groups will form a solid foundation for your lifelong learning.